fhollenbach/Pols627_2020/index.md

 __Readings:__

-- Meltzer, Alan H. and Scott F. Richard.
-1981. "__A Rational Theory of the Size of Government.__" The Journal of Political Economy.
-89(5):914–927.
 - Iversen, Torben and David Soskice.
 2006. "__Electoral Institutions, Parties, and the Politics of Class: Why Some Democracies Redistribute More than Others.__" American Political Science Review.
 100(2):  165-181.
-- Holland, Alisha C. 2016. "__Forebearance.__" American Political Science Review.
-110(2): 232-246.
 - Moene, Karl O. and Michael Wallerstein.
 2001. "__Inequality, Social Insurance, and Redistribution.__" American Political Science Review.
 95(4):859-74.

-__Supplementary Readings:__
+- Bradley, David and Evelyne Huber and Stephanie Moller and François Nielsen and John D. Stephens.
+2003. "__Distribution and Redistribution in Postindustrial Democracies.__" World Politics.
+55(2): 193-228.
 - Rasmussen, Magnus and Carl Henrik Knutsen.
 2020. "__Reforming to Survive: The Bolshevik Origins of Social Policies.__".
 Working Paper (on Google Drive)
+- Holland, Alisha C. 2016. "__Forebearance.__" American Political Science Review.
+110(2): 232-246.

+__Supplementary Readings:__
+- Meltzer, Alan H. and Scott F. Richard.
+1981. "__A Rational Theory of the Size of Government.__" The Journal of Political Economy.
+89(5):914–927.
 - Mangonnet, Jorge and Maria Victoria Murillo.
 2020. "__Protests of Abundance: Distributive Conflict Over Agricultural Rents During the Commodities Boom in Argentina, 2003–2013.__" Comparative Political Studies.
 Online First.
 - Rueda, David and Daniel Stegmueller.
 2015. "__The Externalities of Inequality: Fear of Crime and Preferences for Redistribution in Western Europe.__" American Journal of Political Science.
 60(2): 472-489.
 - Franko, William W. 2016. "__Political Context, Government Redistribution, and the Public’s Response to Growing Economic Inequality.__" Journal of Politics.
 78(4): 957-973.